U.S. House passes bill to raise federal minimum wage to $15 an hour

 WASHINGTON (Reuters) - The U.S. House of Representatives on Thursday passed legislation to raise the federal minimum wage to $15 an hour by October 2025, a big win for workers and labor groups, even as it remained unlikely the bill would pass a Republican-controlled Senate.

-The move comes at a time when the $15 minimum wage fight has been gaining momentum around the country with several states and large private-sector employers that hire entry-level workers.
+The move comes at a time when the $15 minimum wage fight, first started by fast-food workers in New York in 2012, has been gaining momentum around the country with several states and large private-sector employers that hire entry-level workers.

 Cities and states including Seattle, San Francisco, New York state, California, Arkansas and Missouri have raised their minimum wage.
-Over the past year, employers like Amazon.com Inc and Costco Wholesale Corp have raised their base wages to $15 an hour while others like Target Corp have committed to going up to that level by the end of 2020.
+Over the past year, employers like Amazon.com Inc (AMZN.O) and Costco Wholesale Corp (COST.O) have raised their base wages to $15 an hour while others like Target Corp (TGT.N) have committed to going up to that level by the end of 2020.

-Even some opposed to the move like fast-food chain operator McDonald’s Corp said recently it would no longer fight proposals to raise the federal minimum wage.
+Even some opposed to the move like fast-food chain operator McDonald’s Corp (MCD.N) said recently it would no longer fight proposals to raise the federal minimum wage.

-The country’s largest private sector employer Walmart Inc, which pays $11 in base wages to its employees, recently said it supports raising the federal minimum wage, calling it “too low.”
+The country’s largest private sector employer Walmart Inc (WMT.N), which pays $11 in base wages to its employees, recently said it supports raising the federal minimum wage, calling it “too low.”

 The Democratic-majority House approved the legislation titled Raise the Wage Act, in a mostly partisan vote of 231-199.
 Only three Republicans voted for it, while six Democrats opposed it.